 - In all cases, the paper must be written by one or more of the participating presenters.

 - All presenters listed as coauthors are expected to participate equally in the drafting and editing of the paper.

 JALT uses the Publication Manual of the American Psychological Association, 6th edition, as a style guide.
 The only difference from the APA 6th edition is the noncentering of headings.
-Consult the sample documents available from links above or recent issues of the Postconference Publication for examples of JALT Publications' layout and referencing.
+Consult the sample documents available from links above or recent issues of the Postconference Publication for examples of layout and referencing in JALT Publications.